HydroSysPotsdam/Forester/src/view/static/ruleset/README.md

 - form can easily be extended using any DOM manipulation library (d3, jquery, ...)
 - event based approach

+Rulesett generates an unstyled form that employs the browsers native input elements.
+By adding a custom stylesheet and post-processing to add further information, the form can be streamlined to the users requirements.

+Rulesett employs an event-based approach.
+This completely separates the code to generate and maintain the settings form from user-written code.
+This makes keeping tack of changes in the settings easy and transparent.

 JavaScript is a typeless language.
 This can lead to problems, when methods require optional values from the user.
 Often this is solved by checking the arguments for missing fields and manually introducing default values.
 This process is tedious and is error-prone when requirements change half-way through the code and are not updated everywhere.
 Rulesett tries to solve this problem.

+Rulesett is build fully extendable and allows both custom rules (inherited from Validator.js) and input elements.

 ## Quickstart